- 2-day tour of the Hunter Valley region from Sydney

 Day 2: Hunter Valley – Sydney (B, L)

 After breakfast at your hotel, you’ll have time at your leisure to explore the Hunter Valley region.
 Visit vineyards for more wine tastings, join in the activities at the Hunter Valley Wine School, take a hot-air balloon ride over the Hunter Valley wineries, or be driven in a horse and carriage around the vineyards (all at own expense).
-In the afternoon, you’ll be collected for the return trip to Sydney, where you’ll be dropped at your hotel.
+In the afternoon, you’ll be collected for the return trip to Sydney.
+Before leaving the Hunter Valley.